 Anahi Saravia Herrera is a London based creative researcher, writer and community organiser.
 Her practice revolves around a creative research process that leads her to different results, whether that be creating playlists and sounds, writing or developing performances.

 As a writer Anahi is most interested in art, artists and exhibitions that live in between disciplines and voices that are usually excluded from the mainstream.
 She is particularly interested in archives and how they can be used by artists and communities to document themselves, their communities and their personal histories.
-Anahi is an organiser with the Women’s Strike Assembly and the Designer and Cultural Workers Union.
+Anahi is an organiser with the Designer and Cultural Workers Union.

 Currently she is thinking about the transnational Latinx community and particularly in the diaspora experience of the Latinx community in the UK, which is largely invisible.
 She is working towards a project that aims to platform children of the diaspora in London.